Jin from BTS begins military service, marking end of an era

 But all able-bodied men in South Korea must serve at least 18 months in the military, and while there was a years-long debate about whether BTS deserved an exemption, they confirmed in October that all members will enlist.

-Jin -- whose full name is Kim Seok-jin -- will begin five weeks of training on Tuesday, the military said.
+Jin -- whose full name is Kim Seok-jin -- reported to a frontline boot camp in Yeoncheon Tuesday to begin his five week training, kickstarting 18 months of military service.

-Yonhap news agency reported the star is expected to be deployed to a "frontline" unit near the border with North Korea, with which South Korea remains technically at war.
+He was riding one of the black vans that arrived in a row around 20 minutes before a 2:00 pm (0500 GMT) deadline, according to BTS's agency HYBE.

-"We ask you to keep your heart-warming words of support and farewell in your hearts," BTS's label Big Hit Music told fans last week, urging them to stay away from the families-only entrance ceremony.
+Hundreds of media personnel and BTS fans packed an intersection in front of the boot camp's main gate, where a sign reads "A cradle for top class combat soldiers".

-Fans were stunned in June when the group revealed that it was going on hiatus, citing exhaustion and pressure as well as the desire to pursue solo careers.
+Fans were stunned in June when BTS revealed they were going on hiatus, citing exhaustion and pressure as well as the desire to pursue solo careers.

-But analysts said the announcement was strategically timed because of the compulsory military duty.
+But analysts said the announcement was timed because of the compulsory military duty.

 The group will reunite around 2025, when its seven members have completed their service.